-An Infrastructure and Restoration Administration Fee must be paid to Council prior to the issue of a Construction Certificate.
+25. An Infrastructure and Restoration Administration Fee must be paid to Council, or evidence provided that this fee has already been paid for the site, prior to the issue of a Construction Certificate.

 The fee will be in accordance with Councils adopted 'Fees and Charges' at the time of payment.